girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Launch instances from other AMIs

 **Hands on**
- - We already have an EC2 instance created, in case it is not dn follow the steps defined above to create the same
+ - We already have an EC2 instance created, in case it is not, then follow the steps defined above to create the same
  - Instances -> Action -> Image -> Create Image -> provide name and then create
  - Go to Images -> AMI -> it will take some time(3 to 5 minutes for me) to create and will be in pending state.
  - Now lets use this above created custom AMI to create an Instance